Discover RHODE ISLAND

 In 1975, Rhode Island’s modern wine industry was born when Carolyn’s Sakonnet Vineyards was founded near Little Compton, in Newport County.

-Plan Your Rhode Island Wine Vacation
+Planning Your Rhode Island Wine Country Vacation

 WHERE TO STAY